tybottorff/bottorffdocs/notes/literature_notes.md

  - platelet-derived PD-L1 reported to promote immune evasion and contribute to tumor growth by inhibiting CD4<sup>+</sup> and CD8<sup>+</sup> lymphocytes
 # A single-cell map of intratumoral changes during anti-PD1 treatment of patients with breast cancer
  - 1/3 of tumors had PD-1 expressing T cells, clonally expand with PD-1 blockade, mostly CD8<sup>+</sup> T cells with cytotoxic activity, immune-cell homing (*CXCL13*), and exhaustion markers (*LAG3*, *HAVCR2*) and CD4<sup>+</sup> T cells with Th1 (*IFNG*) and follicular helper (*BCL6*, *CXCR5*) signatures
+# A phase 2 randomized trial with autologous polyclonal expanded regulatory T cells in children with new-onset type 1 diabetes
+ - single dose of expTregs showed no efficacy in preserving C-peptide (suppressive capacity *in vitro*)
 # A phenotypically and functionally distinct human T<sub>H2</sub> cell subpopulation is associated with allergic disorders
  - allergen-specific type 2 helper T (T<sub>H2</sub>) cells critical in initiating/orchestrating allergic/asthmatic inflammatory response pathways
  - currently lack methodology to identify and differentiate these cells from nonpathogenic T<sub>H2</sub> cell types (otherwise would be able to use them as therapeutic targets and biomarkers)